AG-85/tfgha/README.md

+# **Automated build and deploy**

+This project automatically deploys a web application to an amazon EC2 server.
+The application uses Github actions and terraform to build amazon EC2 instnce from scratch and then deploy the web application into the new EC2 instance.

+---

 # 🚀 **Automation QA Engineer | 10+ Years Experience**

 Hi!
 I'm **Ambikha**, a **QA Engineer** with **10+ years of experience** in software testing.
 While I have a strong foundation in **manual testing**, my primary focus is on **test automation**, **DevOps practices**, and **AI-driven testing solutions**.